Salival: Background

 Live versions of the Ænima tracks "Pushit" and "Third Eye" appear on this album plus a live version of the Opiate song "Part of Me".
 The live instrumental song "Merkaba" was originally an intro for "Sober" when played live, however no tracks from Undertow properly appear here in live form.
 The name "Merkaba" or Merkabah translating to "Mer-Light", "Ka-Spirit", "Ba-Body" is the divine light vehicle allegedly used by ascended masters to connect with and reach those in tune with the higher realms.
 A reference to the Merkabah school of Jewish mysticism as it relates to new age meditation.
 "Message to Harry Manback II", "No Quarter", and "LAMC" were recorded during the sessions for Ænima though they were slightly re-recorded before being released on Salival.

-Rumors and leaks

 As with other releases, there were rumors during the Salival period.
 Most notably, the band was said to be breaking up.
 Maynard James Keenan said, "we mentioned some song titles and some dickhead went out and reserved all of the .com and .org names."